devidb00/88d4-C/README.md

-# E-Commerce Web Application
+# 88d4-C

-Welcome to the GitHub repository for our NextJS-based e-commerce web application.
 This project is designed to provide a robust, scalable, and user-friendly online shopping platform.
 With NextJS at its core, the application offers server-side rendering and static generation capabilities to ensure optimal performance and SEO efficiency.

 ## Features